antar/Polls-App/README.md

 # M133-Polls-App

 This App is a simple Web Application where you can create polls and vote them.
 You should use it locally.
 If u have enough knowledge with u can also run it on a website.
-The App is live on https://pull.wes.fm/.

 ### Installation